 # Testing

-Kumologica Designer is of always-hot-deployment during local development, hence, there is no need to deploy before running the test cases.
+Kumologica Designer is running always on hot-deployment during local development, hence, there is no need to deploy before running the test cases.

 # Defining a TestCase